I was born in Eskilstuna on January 26, 1981. I live in, works in and owns a appartment in central Eskilstuna, very close to the train station.

 "Super Nintendo" was supposed to have also got a CD player device similar to "Mega CD" but CPU was to slow so Sony used that developing spend money from the abbonded project to create an own console that became the original "Playstation".

-I own the following "32X" games: "Starwars Arcade", "Doom", "Virtua Racing Deluxe" ,"Moto Cross Championship", "Metal Head" and "Toughman Contest" but I dont intend to expand my game library with that many more games, my plan is 4 or max 5 more games.
+I own the following "32X" games: "Starwars Arcade", "Doom", "Virtua Racing Deluxe" ,"Moto Cross Championship", "Metal Head", "Toughman Contest", "Space Harrier" and "Afterburner Complete" but I dont intend to expand my game library with any any more games.
+Some of games in my collection are complete box other are cartridge only.
+I have also "Virtua Racing Deluxe" are cartridge and manual but without box.

 If using "32X" on "Megadrive" model 2 a special item was placed at bottom of "32X" allowing it to lock probably.
 "32X" came with some sort of anti static clips to be placed in cartridge slot but from what I read they are not needed and they seems to be impossible to place in cartridge slot in first place.
 Note that "32X" needed its own power cable and a special cable into the "Megadrive" despite inserted into cartridge slot.
 The drawback of "32X" are the many cables requered and extra for sound stuff needed for "Megadrive" model 1 without he hard to find 3rd party super cable that can handle sound as well.
 This makes the system very hard to use unless permently placed.
 The only HDMI converters that I found needs a additional power cable as well.
 An other drawback for for my own part that that my good special cable to HDMI TV from "Megadrive" model 1 does not work with "32X" since different size of port.
 I found a an other cable made to work is buggier.
 Then I switched to brand new "32X" to Scart cable after I found a working Scart to HDMI adapter and it works excellent after that I bought a brand new "32X" to Scart cable as well as a brand new "Megadrive" to "32X" connection cable.
 I also foun a dedicated AV for HDMI for Segas and it worked even better.